 Fixed annuities are among the most conservative financial investments.
 This makes them ideal investment vehicles for injured parties who cannot afford to speculate with their future.

 Structured settlement annuities are backed by leading life insurance companies.
 Many of these life insurance companies have been in business for more than a hundred years; through recessions, depressions and world wars.
 These life insurance companies have maintained stability in various financial climates promoting the structured settlement as a safe and trusted option.

-Utilizing direct deposit of funds for annuitants, there is not much to think about once the annuity is in place.
+If utilizing direct deposit of funds for annuitants, there is not much to think about once the annuity is in place.
 Funds are deposited on the identified dates and can be used immediately by the claimant to meet the financial demands of daily life.
-At the end of the day, designing a well thought out structured settlement is always a smart idea as it eliminates the risk of financial mismanagement by the injured party or a third party investor.
+At the end of the day, designing a well thought out structured settlement is always a smart idea as it eliminates the risk of financial mismanagement by the injured party or a third-party investor.

 Of course.
 However, none offer the guaranteed tax-free benefits associated with a structured settlement.
 A structured settlement is often used to address a catastrophic event in the life of an injured person.

 The stress of managing large sums of money can hinder recovery and put unnecessary stress on the best family relationships.
 Investing settlement dollars without instituting a structured settlement component requires consistent monitoring of investment performance.
 For many injured people, the position of hoping there are adequate resources available when they are needed does not make sense.
 Working with a JCR Settlements representative to design a well thought out payment plan eliminates worry and allows the injured party and family to move forward with their lives – stress free.
 Moreover, a structured settlement does not carry management fees which can reduce working investment capital and further hamstring a claimant as he or she tries to manage the financial needs of their life.